 2. Easy Rider (1969)

-New Hollywood made way for a whole new genre of experimental films as it moved away from studio dramas to on-location character studies.
+New Hollywood made way for a whole new genre of experimental films as it moved away from studio dramas and onto on-location character studies.
 Film scholars often cite Easy Rider, directed by Dennis Hopper in 1969, as the trigger for this cinematic revolution.

 This road movie follows two Harley-Davidson motorcyclists who are smuggling drugs into Los Angeles.
 Peter Fonda, Dennis Hopper, and Jack Nicholson lead the film, smoking real weed for "authenticity."